readyapi/sqldev/docs/tutorial/fastapi/limit-and-offset.md

-# Read Heroes with Limit and Offset with FastAPI
+# Read Heroes with Limit and Offset with ReadyAPI

 When a client sends a request to get all the heroes, we have been returning them all.